 Using substances other than the recommended contact lens solution to rinse or rewet your contacts can introduce harmful microbes to the eye and cause a serious infection.
 That’s why it’s best to remove your contacts before showering, swimming, or any other time they might get wet.

-Eyes Over Florence Eye Clinic and Contact Lenses, Eye Care and Eye Doctors in Florence, Carolina
+Eyes Over Florence Eye Clinic and Contact Lenses, Eye Care and Eye Doctors in Florence, South Carolina

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Florence eye doctor has prepared the following answers to your questions about eye disease.